sandboxie-plus/Sandboxie/SandboxiePlus/SandMan/ProxyTunnels/docs/VALIDATION.md

 with `-std=c++17 -fPIC -Wall -Wextra -Werror`, plus Qt meta-object output.
 Ran the Qt test executable with the offscreen widget platform.

-**Latest result: 44 passed, 0 failed, 1 skipped.** Qt's total includes setup and cleanup, data-driven parser rows and controller/widget cases; it is not a count of 44 independent Windows network experiments.
+The source-review package applied the patch to `00ae8850d681962cf1864055c551faaf3ba77770` before this branch added direct Qt includes and recovery/UI updates.
+Its result was **44 passed, 0 failed, 1 skipped.** Qt's total includes setup and cleanup, data-driven parser rows and controller/widget cases; it is not a count of 44 independent Windows network experiments.

 Covered by executed tests: